dart-lab/manual/docs/admin-and-computing.md

 _By Sue FW_

-To book a room in Kennedy Tower you need to email Jim ([j.macgregor@ed.ac.uk](mailto:j.macgregor@ed.ac.uk)), telling him which room you require and when.
-He'll let you know if it's free and provide advice on alternatives.
+To book a room in Kennedy Tower, you need to email [KT.Bookings@ed.ac.uk](mailto:KT.Bookings@ed.ac.uk) telling the team which room you require and when.
+To see if your room has already been booked, you can view the KT Room Booking Calendar:

+* Go on your Outlook Calendars webpage
+* Click 'Add calendar' from the side bar
+* Select 'Add from directory' from your options
+* Search for 'KT Room Bookings' and select 'Add calendar' to see the current room booking schedule

 To book a room elsewhere in the University you can either: